ManchesterBioinference/bioinference_website/content/authors/Maryam/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Postgraduate student at the University of Manchester
+bio: PhD student at the University of Manchester

 interests:
   - Medical Data Analysis
   - Deep Learning
   - Machine Learning
   - Reliable and Interpretable AI
+  - Multicomics Data

 positions: